-Scientific Customer Gardening stands for a systematic, data driven approach to
+Scientific Customer Gardening is a systematic, data-driven approach to ensure

-It comes into existence with the synchronization of CX (Customer Experience) and CRM (Customer Relationship Management) data.
-This leads to the integration of subjective and objective customer data – on the one side – and the integration of behavioural and perception related data, on the other side.
+It becomes relevant when CX (Customer Experience) and CRM (Customer Relationship Management) data are integrated.
+This aligns subjective and objective customer data, on the one side, and behavioural and perception-related data, on the other.

-We may also look at it like this: The integration of CX and CRM offers, for the first time, the possibility of connecting subjective customer data (the source of value) with behavioural data (purchasing).
+We may also look at it like this: the integration of CX and CRM offers, for the first time, the possibility of connecting subjective customer data (the source of value) with behavioural data (purchasing).
 For the first time, we are able to design an integrated and consistent logic of how we create value for customers.
-This means, for the first time we have tools in our hands to measure, manage and monitor value creation as a driver of business success.
+This means that, for the first time, we have tools to measure, manage, and monitor value creation as a driver of business success.

 The pain of birth

-Once the plan finds acceptance, there are technical issues of integration.
-Pre-processing, processing and delivery all need to be taken to common ground.
-Now we can evaluate, what we have and how well it drives insight into the existing (subjective customer) reality.
+Once the plan finds acceptance, then the data is prepared and processed.
+After that we can evaluate what we have and how well it drives insight into customer perceptions.

-(From this point of view, the subjective data environment is the leading line of analysis, and objective data helps to create solid models – there will also be user requirements for other CRM instruments, regarding subjective data to complement their specific analyses)
+(The subjective data environment drives the analysis and the objective data helps in developing solid models – there will also be user requirements for other CRM instruments in terms of handling subjective data to complement specific analyses).

-At this point, assuming that business success is the target, we will be able to (and will) find the omissions in our resulting data field.
+Assuming that maximizing revenue is the objective, we will be able to find the omissions in our resulting dataset.
 We will probably also find irrelevant and overlapping information.
-This all leads to a renewed definition of our ‘success mechanics’ data field that needs to be filled with data.
+This all helps us to fine tune our data structure.

-In B2B, we will be quite successful at finding good soil by looking at ‘purpose’.
+In the B2B world, we will be quite successful at finding good soil by looking at ‘purpose’.
 However, the new technology to systematically create value comes to its limits when the conditions for success need to be considered; the Deep Purpose level.
 Deep Purpose reveals the individual measure to judge over the quality of a service (Read more in The Mystery of Deep Purpose)

 This is where Scientific Customer Gardening shows its strengths

 Scientific Customer Gardening uses the analogy of Scientific Gardening, a technique to create the optimal growth conditions for plants.
 Scientific Gardening involves computer monitoring and adjustment, uses sensor technologies, and can optimize growth conditions broken down to the single plant.
 Scientific Customer Gardening uses the same approach to business growth, broken down to the individual customer.
-In both cases, not only plant growth is achieved, but also the ever increasing performance of algorithms for the underlying learning logic.
-(Find more about the method of Scientific Customer Gardening here:
+It takes advantage of the two sides of scientific gardening, to optimize the growth conditions and to train an artificial intelligence to adapt quickly to changing data context.
+(Find more about the method of Scientific Customer Gardening here):

-This creates a base for two important achievements: firstly we can discover information about white spots in our data, and secondly we increase the robustness of the relationship with the customer, who becomes something like a ‘co-owner’ of our achievement.
+This creates the basis for two important achievements: firstly we can discover information about blank areas in our data and secondly we increase the robustness of the relationship with the customer, who becomes something like a ‘co-owner’ of our achievement.

-The Scientific Customer Garden creates results that are to be applied with all other customers.
-For that reason, a central element of the Scientific Customer Garden is the classifier.
+The Scientific Customer Garden creates results that are applied to all other customers.
+For that reason, a central element of the Scientific Customer Garden is the classification.

 It is all about classification for intervention

-In B2B, the reality is that there are only a few customer cases (hundreds or thousands, instead of millions).
-This has always been a challenge for any kind of statistics.
+In the B2B world, there are far fewer customers than in the B2C world.
+This has always been a challenge for generating sufficient data.
 The solution is to classify the cases.
 A consistent and adaptable classification logic is the backbone of any systematic customer intervention system.
-The strength of classification is that its results are observable one by one (and not only as an average).
-The errors in classification can easily be identified, and fed into a learning logic to update it and keep it elastic.
+The strength of the classification is that its results are observable one by one (and not only as an average).
+The errors in classification can easily be identified and fed into a learning logic to update it and keep it flexible.

 The classification system is also at the core of a governance system, another pre-condition for success.
-A governance system provides orientation to all people involved, helps make decisions at a day-to-day level, and to interpret the results and findings.
+A governance system provides an overview for everyone involved and helps to make decisions on a day-to-day level, and to interpret the results and findings.

-The results come in the form of rules, patterns, predictions, interventions, actions and alarms.
-Attention!
-Also results often enough cause more confusion than clarity.
-Here a governance system is required.
+The results come in the form of rules, patterns, predictions, interventions, actions, and alarms.
+Results often cause more confusion than clarity.
+Therefore a governance system is required.
 Simplicity rules!

 Feeding back into CRM

-As CX data can be improved by CRM data, CRM data can improve through CX data and customer analysis.
-The most noble result of a comprehensive Customer Gardening data algorithm is the value creation logic.
-In the context of interaction cost, production cost, and ‘value levers’, new business models can be systematically developed and tested.
-The success of these new business models can later be fine-tuned, looking into the working mechanics at a day-to-day level.
+As CX data can be improved by CRM data, CRM data can be improved through CX data and customer analysis.
+The most notable result of a comprehensive Customer Gardening data algorithm is the value creation logic.
+When taking into account interaction cost, production cost, and ‘value levers’, new business models can be systematically developed and tested.
+The success of these new business models can later be fine-tuned by looking at the working mechanics on a day-to-day level.

-One of the big advantages of customer gardening is that it creates (by agreement) a network of engaged people on both sides, who will serve to quickly dive into the customer reality.
-Another advantage is for the developer of a single product that rarely receives mentions in executive interviews.
+One of the big advantages of customer gardening is that it creates a network of engaged people on both sides, who will quickly dive into the customer reality.
+Vendors of single products that rarely receives mentions in executive interviews also benefit.